 Our last day on Gaya Island, and our last activity – a guided kayak trip through the mangroves.
 Justin Juhun, Gaya Island Resort’s senior resident naturalist and local conservationist, leads our group of about ten guests.
 We paddle a short distance along the coastline from the resort jetty, with Mt Kinabalu visible in the distance.

 After a couple of hundred metres, we head into the mangroves – a narrow channel (this trip is always scheduled for high tide) leads deep into the trees.
 There’s a chance of seeing monkeys or even an orangutan, although our group is rather noisy and one kayak has a rather inept couple that spends most of their time crashing into trees and needing help to paddle in the right direction!

 When we reach the furthest navigable point, we stop while Justin provides an interesting commentary on the mangroves, and the impact of both tourism and natural events on the local environment.
 As I experienced also on the previous day at the aquarium, Gaya Island Resort seems to take conservation seriously and has some talented and passionate guides that you learn a lot from on the activities.

 It’s been a great trip, and a relaxing end… from here, it’s a boat transfer back to Kota Kinabalu and a flight to Singapore, where we have three days before we go home.

-As with our last trip, we relied on Tropical Adventure Tours and Travel, although we (or to be more precise, my wife) asked for some changes based on the research she did on-line.
+As with our last trip, we relied on Tropical Adventure Tours and Travel, although we (or to be more precise, my wife) requested some changes based on the research we did on-line.

-We used the Lonely Planet book “Malaysia, Singapore and Brunei” with general planning.
+We used the Lonely Planet book “Malaysia, Singapore and Brunei” for general planning.